Arizona HOA Laws: Mandatory Hearing Rights & $10K Foreclosure Shield (2026)

 Hearing

-This guide covers everything you need to know about Arizona HOA law: how to leverage your mandatory hearing rights, your protections under Title 33 Chapter 16, foreclosure timeline protections, and how to challenge unfair violations before the Arizona Department of Real Estate (ADRE).
+This guide covers everything you need to know about Arizona HOA law: how to leverage your mandatory hearing rights, the reasonableness standard for fines, foreclosure protections under SB 1494, and how to challenge unfair violations before the Arizona Department of Real Estate (ADRE).

 How to Fight an HOA Violation